Frobenius-Poincar\'e function and Hilbert-Kunz multiplicity: Existence of Frobenius-Poincar e functions

-That is, $F_n$ is the \textit{Hilbert series} (see \Cref{Hilbert series and Hilbert-Samuel multiplicity}) of $F^n_*(M) \otimes R/I$ normalized by $(\frac{1}{\ell p^{\text{dim(M)}}})^n$ in the `variable' $e^{-iy}$; the associated Frobenius-Poincar\'e function is the limit of these normalized Hilbert series. \end{remark} The next theorem asserts the existence and holomorphicity of Frobenius-Poincar\'e functions. \begin{remark} Given a field extension $k \subseteq k'$, $R \otimes_k k'$ is a finitely generated $\N$-graded $k'$-algebra.
+That is, $F_n$ is the \textit{Hilbert series} (see \Cref{Hilbert series and Hilbert-Samuel multiplicity}) of $F^n_*(M) \otimes R/I$ normalized by $(\frac{1}{\ell p^{\text{dim(M)}}})^n$ in the `variable' $e^{-iy}$.
+The associated Frobenius-Poincar\'e function is the limit of these normalized Hilbert series. \end{remark} \begin{remark} Given a field extension $k \subseteq k'$, $R \otimes_k k'$ is a finitely generated $\N$-graded $k'$-algebra.
 Note that $F_n(M,R,I,d)= F_n(M \otimes_k k', R \otimes_k k', I \otimes_k k', d)$.
-Thus for any complex number $y$, $(F_n(M, R,I,d)(y))_n$ converges if and only if $(F(M\otimes_k k', R\otimes_k k', I\otimes_k k',d)(y))_n$ converges; and in the proof of \Cref{the main theorem} without loss of generality we can assume that $k^p \subseteq k$ is a finite extension. \end{remark} The remainder of the section is dedicated to the proof of \Cref{the main theorem}.
+Thus for any complex number $y$, $(F_n(M, R,I,d)(y))_n$ converges if and only if $(F_n(M\otimes_k k', R\otimes_k k', I\otimes_k k',d)(y))_n$ converges.
+So in the proof of \Cref{the main theorem} without loss of generality we can assume that $k^p \subseteq k$ is a finite extension or even algebraically closed. thus we can assume $k=k^p$. \end{remark} The remainder of the section is dedicated to the proof of \Cref{the main theorem}.
 The proof has two main steps.
 First, we reduce the problem to the case where $R$ is an $\N$-graded domain and $M=R$ as a graded module- this reduction step is achieved in \Cref{reduction to domain}.
 Then we show that when $R$ is a domain, $F_n(R,R,I)(y)$ is uniformly Cauchy on every compact subset of $\mathbb{C}$.
 Thus $F_n(R,R,I)$ converges uniformly on every compact subset of the complex plane.
 The analyticity of the limiting function then follows from Theorem 1 in Chapter 5 of \cite{Ahlfors}: \textit{a sequence of holomorphic functions on an open subset $U \subseteq \mathbb{C}$, which converges uniformly on every compact subset of $U$ has a holomorphic limiting function}.\\\\ One of the purposes of the next result is to show that in the definition of $F_n$ in \eqref{the sequence}, it is enough to take the sum over indices $j$, where $|j|/p^n$ is bounded by a constant which is independent of $n$. \begin{lemma} Let $M$ be a finitely generated $\Z$-graded $R$-module.
-Given $i \in \N$, there exists a positive integer $C$ such that for all $n$ whenever $|j| \geq Cp^n$, $(\text{Tor}^R_i(M, \frac{R}{\bp{I}{n}R}))_j$ is zero. \end{lemma} \begin{proof} We first argue that it is enough to prove the statement for $\text{Tor}^R_0(M,\frac{R}{\bp{I}{n}R}) \cong \frac{M}{\bp{I}{n}M}$.
+Given $i \in \N$, there exists a positive integer $C$ such that for all $n$ whenever $|j| \geq Cp^n$, $(\text{Tor}^R_i(M, \frac{R}{\bp{I}{n}R}))_j$ is zero. \end{lemma} \begin{proof} We claim that it is sufficient to prove existence of some $C$ such that $(\frac{R}{\bp{I}{n}R})_{j}=0$ for $|j| \geq Cp^n$.
 To see this, consider a \textit{graded minimal free resolution} (see section 2.2) of the $R$-module $M$: